MONSTER BLOOD

 Originality: 0/2

-I already gave a half-point for the interesting elements that did not add up into a cohesive plot, so I won’t give another one here.
+I already gave a half-point for the interesting elements that did not add up to a cohesive plot, so I won’t give another one here.
 Monster Blood is such a badass title.
 It’s just a shame the actual stuff is pretty lame.

 TV Adaptation – Bullet Review